 Kava: The Nitty Gritty

 Generally, a traditional kava brew utilizes suspension, rather than dissolving the active ingredients into a homogeneous solution.
-That is why if you let kava sit long enough it settles a bit and needs to be agitated again to be mixed.
+That is why if you let kava sit long enough, it settles a bit and needs to be agitated again to be mixed.
 Kavalactones, alkaloids, and flavokavains are the active ingredients.

-Kava is said to have a reverse tolerance unlike most substances you might consume.
+Kava is said to have a reverse tolerance, unlike most substances you might consume.
 Therefore, it is said that an individual may not experience the true effects of kava the first time.
 So, it is advised to have a larger or stronger dose for the first handful of sessions.

-Noble kavas are considered to be higher quality and are traditionally used.
+Noble kavas are considered to be of higher quality and are traditionally used.
 Noble kavas start with 2-(Dihydrokavain) and 4-(Kavain) at the beginning of the chemotype, either number being first.
 A chemotype is a sort of chemical profile of the kava, based on the kavalactone proportions.
-Many of the issues arising today with consumption comes from people using non-Noble Kava or even mixing Noble Kava with lower quality kavas or contaminated kava.
+Many of the issues arising today with consumption come from people using non-Noble Kava or even mixing Noble Kava with lower quality kavas or contaminated kava.
 Otherwise, it is usually just a filtration issue.

 Vanuatu is said to be the birthplace and origin of kava.
 In 2008, the country passed an act banning the sale and export of non-Noble kava varieties, because there are additional negative side effects associated with them.
 This makes Vanuatu a smart choice when it comes to where to source your kava from.
 Still, most experienced kava-drinkers know that it is not the only place to get good kava from.

-The above statement holds true today, but it is a lot easier to find quality kava in today’s market than when that quote was originally published, in 1989.
+The above statement holds today, but it is a lot easier to find quality kava in today’s market than when that quote was originally published, in 1989.
 This technology is actually being used today by most reputable kava distribution and retail companies, including ourselves.
-Noble Tea hopes that these test results can help guide us towards capitalizing on specific medicinal effects of the different kavalactone compositions in different cultivars.
+Noble Tea hopes that these test results can help guide us toward capitalizing on specific effects of the different kavalactone compositions in different cultivars.

 Source: Kava: a review of the safety of traditional and recreational beverage consumption